-It's a known cat fact that cats develop and age rapidly in a short period.
-While we may wish that our kittens and adult cats could live as long as we do, cats develop differently than humans.
-For example, kittens often develop to the age of a 15-year-old human child in just the first year of their lives, while adult cats are in the prime of their life at 32-years-old in human years, which is only four years young!
+It's a known fact cats develop and age rapidly.
+While we may wish our kittens and adult cats could live as long as we do, cats develop differently than humans.
+For example, by 1 year of age, kittens are as mature as a 15-year-old human child, while a four year old cat is in the prime of their life as the equivalent of a 32-year-old in human.

-While the rapid development of cats may be shocking, the reality is that even relatively long-lived cats do not live as long as we would like them to.
-On the plus side, the relative age of cats can differ when factors such as heredity, diet, lifestyle, and veterinary care come into play.
-Although we cannot control much as cat owners when it comes to heredity, we can continue to make positive choices for our pets when it comes to the other factors mentioned.
+While the rapid maturity of cats may be shocking, even relatively long-lived cats do not live as long as we would like them to.
+On the plus side, the relative age of cats can depends on factors including genetics, diet, lifestyle, and veterinary care.
+Although cat owners cannot control much when it comes to heredity, we can make positive choices for our pets when it comes to the other factors.

 01 of 04

 A cat's lifespan varies with lifestyle and genetics.
 With optimal health and good genes, a well-nourished and well-exercised indoor-only cat will typically live longer than indoor-outdoor cats.
 According to the SPCA, the average lifespan for indoor only cats is 13-17 years.
 With that said, indoor-outdoor cats usually live longer than strays and ferals.
 While this is simply the average, there are always exceptions to every rule.

 02 of 04